ankitects/anki-manual/src/deck-options.md

 The number of days to wait before showing a card again, after the Easy button is used on it.

-The "Easy" button turns learning cards into a review cards regardless of which step you're on, and assigns them the delay you have configured in this option.
+The **Easy** button turns learning cards into a review cards regardless of which step you're on, and assigns them the delay you have configured in this option.
 Easy interval should always be at least as long as the graduating interval, and typically a few days longer.